ntieu4328/TryHackMe/Advent of Cyber 2024.md

 msfvenom - generate payload and encoding it to evade detection

-nc - reads and write to network conection using TCP or UDP (network listener)
+nc - reads and write to network conection using TCP or UDP (network listener).
+Can be used to connect a reverse shell.

 Risk Assessment - identify potential problems before they happen